nestorojas/sql/02_assignments/design_a_logical_model.md

 Type 1 SCD (Overwriting Address):

 Lower Privacy Risk: This model stores only the current address, minimizing the amount of personal information retained.
-It's less likely to raise privacy concerns as long as you have proper data security measures in place.
+It's less likely to raise privacy concerns as long as you have proper data security measures in place.<br/>

 Type 2 SCD (Historical):

 Higher Privacy Risk:  This approach keeps a history of all customer addresses, which can be considered more sensitive data.
 Here are some preventative actions to consider: